Donald McKenzie (academic): Awards

 McKenzie gave the Sandars Lectures at Cambridge in 1976 and the Lyell Lectures in Oxford in 1988, exploring the 17th century book trade.

-In 1985 he delivered the first Panizzi lecture at the British Library on "Bibliography and the sociology of texts".
+In 1985 he delivered the first Panizzi Lectures at the British Library on "Bibliography and the Sociology of Texts".
 He was elected a Corresponding Fellow of the British Academy in 1980 and a Fellow in 1986.
 He was elected an Honorary Fellow of the Australian Academy of the Humanities in 1988, and was awarded the gold medal of the Bibliographical Society in 1990.

 In 1997 he received an Honorary Doctorate from Victoria University of Wellington.

 Personal life

 McKenzie married Dora Haig and they had one son.
 They divorced in 1989 and he married Christine Ferdinand in 1994.

 Legacy

 The McKenzie Lectures in Oxford were established in his honour.
 In New Zealand an annual D.F.
 McKenzie Memorial Lecture, co-hosted by Wai-te-ata Press, is given.
 Victoria University also established a scholarship named the D.F.
 McKenzie Award for MA or PhD students.